 - Providing technical assistance, research services, and advisory services

-approaches to addressing economic development and cooperative needs of rural areas. - Commitment, including demonstrating the applicant’s commitment to providing technical assistance and other services to under-served and economically distressed areas in rural areas of the US.
+- Commitment, including demonstrating the applicant’s commitment to providing technical assistance and other services to underserved and economically distressed areas in rural areas of the US.
+Max.
+10 points.

 For more information, visit the USDA’s website.